 Google Pixel tablet: Price and release date speculation

 Fall seems especially likely when you consider that Google's last tablet, the Pixel Slate, was launched in October of 2018.
-And before that, Google released the Pixel C tablet in December of 2015.
+And before that, Google released the Pixel C tablet in December 2015.
 So if past behavior is any indicator, expect to see the next Google Pixel tablet debut in the latter half of 2023.

 Google Pixel tablet: Design